Aliases for E2F2 Gene

 GeneCards Summary for E2F2 Gene

 E2F2 (E2F Transcription Factor 2) is a Protein Coding gene.
-Diseases associated with E2F2 include Retinoblastoma and Retinal Cancer.
-Among its related pathways are Pathways in cancer and Cellular Senescence.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and core promoter binding.
+Diseases associated with E2F2 include Retinoblastoma and Encapsulated Thymoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and core promoter binding.
 An important paralog of this gene is E2F3.